-- Part A: <begins with Assignment Start Time> - During this stage you will - a) explore source material about the assignment topic. - b) write about the topic.
+- Part A:

+<br/ - During this stage you will - a) explore source material about the assignment topic. - b) write about the topic.
 (30 POINTS) You can submit your paragraph as many times as you want until the due date.

 You must also submit it separately to Turnitin through the class's elearning website.